Cool Old Games

 What kinds of Playing Cards are used in Germany?

-There are three main decks which are used in German Card Games.
+There are three main decks that are used in German Card Games.
 The 32-card “Skat” deck, the 52-card “French” or “Anglo” deck, and the 54-card “Tarock” or “Tarot” deck.
 All Three of these decks may use the German alternate suits mentioned above.

 What are Playing Cards called in Germany?